Gray categories with duals and their diagrams: Diagrams for Gray categories with duals

-\begin{theorem} Let $D$ and $D'$ be standard surface diagrams that are labelled with a spatial Gray category.
+\begin{corollary} Let $D$ and $D'$ be standard surface diagrams that are labelled with a spatial Gray category.
 Let $f\colon D\to D'$ be an oriented isomorphism of standard surface diagrams and the labels of $D'$ induced from $D$ by $f$.
-Then the evaluations of $D$ and $D'$ are equal. \end{theorem}
+If Conjecture \ref{conjecture} is true, then the evaluations of $D$ and $D'$ are equal. \end{corollary}

-\begin{proof} For each homomorphism $f$, there is an isotopy of the diagram from the identity to $f$.
-As is standard in knot theory, this isotopy can be chosen in such a way that its effect on the two-dimensional diagram obtained by projection with $p_2$ is an isotopy of the two-dimensional projection plane punctuated by a finite sequence of moves that generalise the Reidemeister moves.
+\begin{proof} For each homomorphism $f$, the `Alexander trick' guarantees that there is an isotopy of the diagram from the identity to $f$ \cite[Proposition 3.22]{RS}.
+As in the proof of Theorem \ref{th_progressive_invariant}, this isotopy can be chosen in such a way that its effect on the two-dimensional diagram obtained by projection with $p_2$ is an isotopy of the two-dimensional projection plane punctuated by a finite sequence of moves that generalise the Reidemeister moves.

 First, the isotopy is factored into a product of moves for the ribbon neighbourhood of $X^1\subset X^2$.
 These moves will be called ribbon moves.
 At this stage, the action of the isotopy on the surfaces is not considered, except for the requirement that for each move the projection of the surface singularities avoids the move in the projection plane.
 If this condition is not satisfied, then the isotopy can be adjusted by a small perturbation so that it is satisfied.